benevpi/circuitpython_midi_cv_output/README.md

 There might be blips as the values change.
 They'll be very high frequency, so a low-pass filter should iron them out.

 Note -- as yet, this is untested

+# Voltage controlled oscillator also here
+This currently does saw-tooth output, but it should be fairly trivial to shift this to different wave forms.
+It's currently outputting over a 7-bit R/2R ladder, but would be good  to try it with PWM.